 5.1.
 Compulsory literature Title Number of copies in the library Availability via other media (available in the library and 4.
 Mejovšek, M. (2008.).
 Metode znanstvenog istraživanja, (str.
 3-195).
 Jastrebarsko: Naklada Slap.
 5 / through other media) 5.
 Milas, G. (2009.).
 Istraživačke metode u psihologiji i drugim društvenim znanostima (str.
 51-59).
 Jastrebarsko: Naklada Slap.
 3 / 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) 2.
 Milas, G. (2009.).
 Istraživačke metode u psihologiji i drugim društvenim znanostima (str.
 3-47).
 Jastrebarsko: Naklada Slap.
 3 / 5.3.
 Quality assurance methods that ensure the acquisition of knowledge, skills and competences Quality control of students' work and acquiring the necessary knowledge and skills will be ensured: - conducting records on attendance and student activities in lectures, - interactive work on lectures, - the information obtained on the basis of the results of the examinations required to increase the efficiency of the work, - by referring students to rights, obligations, methods of work and the necessary literature.
-Quality assurance system indicators: Student surveys, Croatian Employment Bureau data on the student's annual employment status, employers. surveys and Alumni Association.
+Quality assurance system indicators: Student surveys, Croatian Employment Bureau data on the student's annual employment status, employer status, surveys and Alumni Association.
 5.4. information on the course and contact with the teacher It is obligatory for every student to regularly inform about the course, teaching and teaching activities.
-All information about teaching or any delay in teaching will be published on the e-learning pages of the course and on the web pages of the Polytechnic.
-Students can contact the teachers during the consultation term (at least one hour per week), while brief questions and explanations can be
+All information about teaching or any pages of the course and on the web pages of the Polytechnic.
+Students can contact the teachers during the consultation term (at least one hour per addressed during classes.
+It is possible to ask questions by e-mail (from the official e-mail address from the domain @ vus.hr) that will be answered from the receipt of e-mail). er week), while brief questions a nd explanations can be